 Why were amps so common in the past?

 In the past, headphones were used with lots of different source devices (turntable amps, receivers, radios) that maybe weren’t all that amazing at using a standard level of power output.
-Consequently, sometimes you’d go from using your headphones in one device, but then accidentally overload and damage them with another device.
-High impedance headphones that are capable of resisting high voltage were more popular, and many manufacturers designed their higher-end professional options around this particular issue.
+Consequently, sometimes you’d go from using your headphones in one device to accidentally overloading and damaging them with another device.
+High-impedance headphones that are capable of resisting high voltage were more popular, and many manufacturers designed their higher-end professional options around this particular issue.

 Plumbing metaphors and electricity

-So in order to get enough juice to your headphones, your source needs to be able to handle the job.
-There are several factors working against you, including the headphones’ innate tendency to resist electricity, their power requirements, and so on.
+So, in order to get enough juice to your headphones, your source needs to be able to handle the job.
+Several factors work against you, including the headphones’ innate tendency to resist electricity and their power requirements.

 Electric circuits are a lot like a water system.
 When you think of “current,” think of the rate water flows through the pipes.
 When you see “voltage,” think “water pressure,” and when you read “impedance,” think about how narrow the pipes are (which constricts the flow of water a certain amount).
 It’s not a perfect analogy, but it works for what we’re talking about.
 When you want to pump a certain amount of water out of a reservoir, you’ll need to know the previously mentioned things to determine what it’ll take to get it.

-For headphones, you need to have at least that amount of “water” at all times in order to work properly.
+For headphones to work properly, you need to have at least that amount of “water” at all times.
 While you might be okay waiting for a minute or two while you fill up a bucket at a hand pump, your headphones can’t wait for the right amount of power to build up.

 That’s where an amplifier comes in.
 Using its own power (or reservoir, if we’re going to continue this analogy), it can boost the signal from a source to satisfy the headphones’ requirements.